 Businesses with an annual taxable turnover of more than SGD 1 Million (Singapore Dollars) are only eligible to register for GST.
 Once these entities are registered for GST, the company would have to reconcile the amount of GST for the taxable year as regular taxpayers.

-Documents required for GST Reconciliation
+necessary papers required for GST Reconciliation

 - GST Tax Reference / GST registration number.